risk-first/website/menagerie/Complexity-Risk.md

 Although modern languages include plenty of concurrency primitives, (such as the [java.util.concurrent](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/package-summary.html) libraries), concurrency is _still_ hard to get right.

-[Race conditions](https://en.wikipedia.org/wiki/Race_condition) and [Deadlocks](https://en.wikipedia.org/wiki/Deadlock) _thrive_ in over-complicated concurrency designs:  complexity issues are magnified by concurrency concerns, and are also hard to test and debug.
+[Race conditions](https://en.wikipedia.org/wiki/Race_condition) and [Deadlocks](https://en.wikipedia.org/wiki/Deadlock) abound in over-complicated concurrency designs:  complexity issues are magnified by concurrency concerns, and are also hard to test and debug.

 Recently, languages such as [Clojure](https://clojure.org) have introduced [persistent collections](https://en.wikipedia.org/wiki/Persistent_data_structure) to alleviate concurrency issues.
 The basic premise is that any time you want to _change_ the contents of a collection, you get given back a _new collection_.
 So, any collection instance is immutable once created.
 The tradeoff is again speed to mitigate [Complexity Risk](Complexity-Risk).